-Rental units make up about 55 percent of the housing units in the Plan area with 1,277 multifamily rental units in 11 large rental properties, with more than a quarter (450 units) leased at belowmarket rents.
-Additionally, the Department of Housing and Community Affairs (DHCA) reports 209 licensed single-family and condominium rental units, which may be more suitable for larger households.
+Rental units make up about 55% of the housing units in the Study Area.
+The Wheaton Study Area has 1,277 multifamily rental units in 11 large rental properties, with more than a quarter (450 units) leased at below-market rents.
+Additionally, the Department of Housing and Community Affairs (DHCA) reports there are 209 licensed single-family and condominium rental units.
+Single-family and condominium units tend to have more bedrooms, and because of that may be more suitable for larger households.
 Some of the single-family rental units are offered at below market rents.

 The rental market trend data used for this report is derived from the larger Wheaton rental market area data prepared by DHCA.
 Rental markets, in general, are considered to be "tight," if the vacancy rate is 5.0 or less.
 The Wheaton rental market area is tight, with vacancy rate at or below 5.0 for most years since 2000.
-Additionally, the Wheaton rental market area is considered one of the more stable rental market areas in the County, because most rental residents stay in their apartments for about six years, as opposed to about two years for renters Countywide.
+Additionally, the Wheaton rental market area is considered one of the more stable rental market areas in the County, because most rental residents stay in their apartments for more about six years, as opposed to about two years for renters countywide.

 In the Wheaton rental market area, the rents tend to be lower and rise more slowly.
-Since 2000, the average turnover rents6 tend to be about \$100 less than the average rents Countywide, with the rents for three bedroom apartments being between \$150 and \$200 less than for comparable units Countywide.
-One exception has been the significant increase in the market rents for units with four or more bedrooms.
+Since 2000, the average turnover rents6 tend to be about \$100 less than the average rents countywide, with the rents for three bedroom apartments being between \$150 and \$200 less than for comparable units Countywide.
+One exception has been the significant increase in the market rents for units with 4 or more bedrooms.